uxlfoundation/oneAPI-spec/source/elements/oneART/source/ospray-intro.rst

 Introduction
 ============

-OSPRay is scalable, and portable ray tracing engine for high-performance, high-fidelity visualization.
+OSPRay is a scalable, and portable ray tracing engine for high-performance, high-fidelity visualization.

 The purpose of OSPRay is to provide an open, powerful, and easy-to-use